top of page

 Vadim Gluzman (Chicago)

-Julian Walder was born in Vienna on 19th of October 2000.
-He started his first violin lessons at the age of five.
-Influential former teachers of Julian were Arkadij Winokurow - he followed him as a student to the Bruckner University in Linz at the age of eleven, Kathryn Krueger and Yair Kless at University of Music and Performing Arts in Graz (KUG).
-After three years of studying with Natalia Prishepenko at Carl Maria von Weber University in Dresden, Julian changed to University of Music and Performing Arts in Vienna (mdw) to David Frühwirth.
-He attended masterclasses e. g. with mentor Vadim Gluzman, Mihaela Martin, Daniel Hope, Liana Isakadze, Zakhar Bron, Shmuel Ashkenasi, Ulf Wallin, Eyal Kless, Itzhak Rashkovsky, Henja Semmler and Tanja Becker-Bender, additionally he receives lessons from Agnes Stradner on the baroque violin in Vienna.
+Born in Vienna in October 2000, Julian began his violin studies at the age of five.
+His formative teachers included Arkadij Winokurow, under whom he studied at Bruckner University in Linz from the age of eleven, as well as Kathryn Krueger, privately and Yair Kless at the University of Music and Performing Arts in Graz (KUG).
+After three years of study with Natalia Prishepenko at Carl Maria von Weber University in Dresden, he is currently continuing his education at the University of Music and Performing Arts in Vienna (mdw) under the guidance of David Frühwirth.
+He has participated in masterclasses with esteemed musicians such as Vadim Gluzman, Eyal Kless, Mihaela Martin, Daniel Hope, Liana Isakadze, Zakhar Bron, Shmuel Ashkenasi, Ulf Wallin, Itzhak Rashkovsky, Henja Semmler, and Tanja Becker-Bender, and he also receives instruction from Agnes Stradner on the baroque violin in Vienna.

 (c) Andrej Grilc-07278.jpg